alisenai/alloy/README.md

 # Alloy
-Alloy is an extremely fast ECS library.
+Alloy is an extremely fast ECS library providing a simple and clean API.

 Pull requests and new issues welcome.